TomCallingham/Spyders_Density/README.md

 See ./example_notebooks/

 ## Issues
-Kiddo fails to create a tree if there are too many points with the same values (https://github.com/sdd/kiddo/issues/78).
+- Kiddo fails to create a tree if there are too many points with the same values (https://github.com/sdd/kiddo/issues/78).
 No in-built workaround as of yet.
 In some cases this can be mitigated by adding small numerical noise to data first.
+- Sometimes, numpy arrays are actually viewed into different memory layouts.
+This can cause some problems when passed into the rust code.
+An example of this can be seen in the example notebooks, where the test grid generated must be explicitly copied to force numpy to have the true array in memory.
+Not my area, but a theory!